 - The economic ripple effects of a Messi tour extend beyond ticket sales to hospitality, media coverage, and merchandise.

-- These mega-deals underline the potential for future collaborations between Indian brands and international athletes changing the game for sports marketing in the country.
+- These mega-deals underline the potential for future collaborations between Indian brands and international athletes. changing the game for sports marketing in the country.